One day, Mrs Moss went shopping in the village of Little Chestnut.

 'Um - well they were sixty pounds, but as a special offer to my favourite loyal customer, they are just forty pounds,' Mr Bramble said, in a rather rushed voice.
 Mrs Moss frowned.
 She liked to have nice things but she thought unnecessary luxuries were silly.
 'Honestly Mrs Moss, my motto is 'a premium price for a premium product'.
 I promise that these shoes are a steal at forty pounds - the cheapest price you'll find in the village!'

-Mrs Moss knew it was the only price she'd find in the village because there was only one shoe shop.
+only price she'd find in the village because there was only one shoe shop.

 'Alright, alright, I'll buy them,' She handed him the money and left.